-Bizagi provides a powerful integration layer that supports the different integration possibilities involved in a complete digital platform solution.
+Bizagi provides a powerful integration layer that supports the different integration possibilities involved in an enterprise-class, digital transformation initiative.

 In such enterprise projects, where there is the need to integrate existing services and applications, Bizagi's Integration layer presents diverse options which you may approach as data-level integration or as process-level (services integration).